 An mBurse benchmarking analysis will evaluate the true costs of your company's policy in comparison with other companies, allowing you to find opportunities to save money or leverage hidden costs in your favor.

 2. Company risk from employee drivers

 With dozens or even hundreds of employees on the road, organizations accrue risk of liability for car accidents and of state labor code violations.
 By comparing the risk of your company's current practices with the risk of other companies' practices, you can get an idea of opportunities to catch up with or outperform competitors.

 An mBurse benchmarking report will compare such practices as verification of employee auto insurance, proactive driver safety policies, and transparent and defensible reimbursement practices in states with employee-friendly labor codes, such as California and Illinois.

 3. Overall competitiveness of company vehicle policies

 The bottom line is finding out how competitive your current policy is.
 How likely are you to attract and retain top talent in the current economic landscape?
 If your current policy has not taken into account the loss of the unreimbursed business expense deduction, then chances are your employees are feeling the pinch and could start looking for work elsewhere.

 But if your competitors also have not responded adequately to this change in the tax code, you have an opportunity to gain a competitive edge.
 An mBurse benchmarking report will give you a window into whether you are lagging behind or leading the way – or sitting in the middle of the pack with an opportunity to take advantage of unresponsive competitors.

-Developing a competitive vehicle allowance for 2020
+Developing a competitive car allowance for 2020

-Now is the time to take the necessary steps in preparation for 2020.
 To initiate the comparison process and ensure fair, competitive vehicle reimbursements in 2020, click the button below.